marzekan/MASAPT/README.md

 ### Explore → Exploit → Report → 📝

-A autonomous system of agents communication over XMPP to coordinate and perform penetration testing.
+An autonomous system of _[SPADE](https://spade-mas.readthedocs.io/en/latest/index.html)_ agents communication over XMPP to coordinate and perform penetration testing.
 In a CLI tool!

 Pass the URL, wait a bit, read the report!